synetica/enlink-decoder/README.md

 | `0x4D` 077 | Fan runtime | Total time the air intake fan has run (AIR models only) | seconds | 4 | U32
 | `0x4E` 078 | CPU Temperature | New from Ver: 4.9 | °C | 2 | S16 /10

-Example code for different LoRaWAN Network Servers (LNS) is including in the folders on this site.
+Example code for different LoRaWAN Network Servers (LNS) is included in the folders on this site.

 ![pic01](_img/nr-01.png)
 *Screenshot of example using NodeRED*